 This is no mean feat in itself.
 However, I’ll make it easier by presenting you with three (3) of the best options as tested.

-These units are options I’ve owned and used over time and I know their strengths and weaknesses.
+These units are options I’ve owned and used over time (as a DIY mechanic), and I know their various strengths and weaknesses, like the back of my palm.
+Your final choice will be determined by your unique needs and tastes, however.

 The above said, why should you trust me or even remotely take me seriously?